wedesoft/arduino-sainsmart/README.md

 **Warning: once servos are plugged into the board, always connect the servo power to the DFRobot I/O expansion shield before connecting the USB cable to the Arduino to prevent the board power from stalling which causes erratic motion!**

+**Warning: self-collisions or collisions with the surface and other objects can damage the servos!**

 ## control robot

 You can control the robot using the *screen* serial terminal (make sure *ttyUSB0* is the correct port):